McDowell still 'very close' with McIlroy & Lowry

 "Myself, Rory and Shane are very close and remain very close and have done through this process," he said.

-"I haven't seen the guys so that's the problem because of the way the schedules are.
+McDowell added: "I haven't seen the guys so that's the problem because of the way the schedules are.

 "I've been in one part of the world but remain in contact, always looking out for them and always pulling for both of them and I think the same from their side as well."

-Former US Open champion McDowell, who turns 44 on Sunday, said he met McIlroy and Lowry before the Open Championship, where they discussed the future of the men's game following last month's shock announcement of a proposed PGA Tour merger with Saudi Arabia's Public Investment Fund (PIF), which funds LIV Golf.
+Former US Open champion McDowell, who turns 44 on Sunday, said he met McIlroy and Lowry before the Open Championship.

+They discussed the future of the men's game following last month's shock announcement of a proposed PGA Tour merger with Saudi Arabia's Public Investment Fund (PIF), which funds LIV Golf.

 "It was great to see them and we're all positive about hopefully where the game of golf is going to go because I don't think anyone wanted the last 15 months of negativity," added the Northern Irishman, who has slipped to 561st in the world rankings since joining LIV.

 "It's two-fold for the game of golf.
-On the upside the game of golf has never had so many eye-balls and so many people talking about it, positive or negative, so, that's the upside how much in the public eye our game has been.
+On the upside the game of golf has never had so many eyeballs and so many people talking about it, positive or negative, so, that's the upside how much in the public eye our game has been.

 'Hopefully I can be part of a Ryder Cup somewhere down the road'

-When asked if he can envisage himself playing alongside the likes of McIlroy and Lowry in the future, whether it is the PGA Tour or DP World Tour, McDowell said: "I hope to play alongside the guys.
+When asked if he can envisage himself playing alongside McIlroy and Lowry in the future, whether it is the PGA Tour or DP World Tour, McDowell said: "I hope to play alongside the guys.

 "I'd be hallucinating a bit if I felt like I was still one of the top-25 players in the world right now.